A Survey on Data Augmentation in Large Model Era: Background

 Where $\epsilon_{\theta}(x_{t},t)$ denotes a trained neural network tasked with processing noisy samples $x_{t}$ and predicting the introduced noise.
 Given an authentic sample $x_{0}$ and noise $\epsilon\sim N(0,1)$, $x_{t}$ can be computed at any given time step according to the following:

 Where $\alpha_{t}=1-\beta_{t}$and $\overline{\alpha}_{t} = \prod_{s=1}^{t}\alpha_{t}$.

 In multimodal scenarios, combining image and language offers comprehensive insights.
 Allowing concurrent guidance from both image and language introduces extra flexibility, providing users with enhanced control options \citep{liu2023more}.
 Using diffusion models for multimodal data augmentation involves configuring additional modes as conditions, particularly through a denoising network $\epsilon_{\theta}(x_{t},y,t)$ modulated by an auxiliary input $y$.
 This allows for sampling from a data distribution conditioned on $y$.
-With pre-training integration, diffusion models excel in applications like image editing \citep{ruiz2023dreambooth,kawar2023imagic,couairon2022diffedit,brooks2023instructpix2pix} and image inpainting \citep{xie2023smartbrush,nichol2021glide} based on text prompts, showcasing their versatility in enhancing multimodal data. \figurename~\ref{dm-paper} displays the recent growth in publications on diffusion models.
+With pre-training integration, diffusion models excel in applications like image editing \citep{ruiz2023dreambooth,kawar2023imagic,couairon2022diffedit,brooks2023instructpix2pix} and image inpainting \citep{xie2023smartbrush,nichol2021glide} based on text prompts, showcasing their versatility in enhancing multimodal data.